gatsbyjs/gatsby/docs/docs/how-gatsby-works-with-github-pages.md

 In GitHub go to your account settings -> Developer settings -> Personal access tokens, and create a new token that provides the `repo` access permissions.

-In Travis's configuration for the repository add a new secret environment variable of the name `GH_TOKEN` with the value of the token obtained from GitHub.
-Make sure you DO NOT toggle the "display in build logs" setting as the token should remain secret.
-Or else others would be able to push to your repository.
+In Travis's configuration for the repository, add a new secret environment variable of the name `GH_TOKEN` with the value of the token copied from GitHub.
+Make sure you **DO NOT toggle the "display in build logs" setting to on** as the token should remain secret.
+Otherwise, strangers would be able to push to your repository (a big security issue).

 #### Step 2 - deploy run script